Here you'll find real talk about life and work, wedding planning tips, education for photographers, and lots of pretty, lovely things to look at.

 You should approach every kiss as if you’re about to whisper a funny secret to your loved one.
 Your lips are slightly open and soft, and you have a bit of a smile.
 Only when you actually make contact should you make a forward movement with them.

 If you’re not sure how you kiss, either review your engagement photos or take a selfie as you smooch.
-Adjust if need be.

 Follow along for the most recent work, wedding inspo, photography tips, and pictures of my dog.